kellertree/kellertree/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: katree@madisoncollege.edu
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am obsessed with data and software.
-And don't forget; everything is data!

 <!--
 **kellertree/kellertree** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.